ncredinburgh/tomcat-external-propertysource/README.md

 *Replace the value `tomcat.properties` with the path of your file.*

+If a relative path is specified it will be resolved against the current working directory (system property `user.dir`).

 For more information on Tomcat property replacement and other system properties see the [Tomcat Configuration Reference](http://tomcat.apache.org/tomcat-7.0-doc/config/systemprops.html).

 Contributing